 Diagram of the layers of the abdominal wall, above (top right) and below (bottom right) the semilunar line.
 Possible sites of herniation include the umbilicus, the linea alba, below the semilunar line, and the femoral and inguinal canals, as well as prior surgical incisions.
 (Reproduced with permission from Moore KL, Daily AF (eds): Clinically Oriented Anatomy, 4th ed.
 Philadelphia: Lippincott, Williams, & Wilkins, 1999.

 Internal hernias, including paraduodenal, pericecal, foramen of Winslow, transmesenteric, and retro-anastamotic, are protrusions of viscus through peritoneal or mesenteric defects within the peritoneal cavity.
-Such apertures can be acquired, as in a post-surgical, traumatic, or post-inflammatory defects, or congenital, including normal openings such as ...
+Such apertures can be acquired, as in a post-surgical, traumatic, or post-inflammatory defects, or congenital, including normal ...